neusta-mobile-solutions-gmbh/werkbank/packages/werkbank/doc/getting_started.md

     );
 ```

-The [WerkbankRoot](../werkbank/WerkbankRoot-class.html) forms the root of a tree
+The [WerkbankRoot](../werkbank/WerkbankRoot-class.html) defines the root of a tree
 with all your use cases.
 Use cases are defined in the tree using [WerkbankUseCase](../werkbank/WerkbankUseCase-class.html).
 You can nest use cases inside [WerkbankFolder](../werkbank/WerkbankFolder-class.html) or